cowglow/react-wavesurferjs-player/README.md

 ## Customization

 You can customize the audio player by modifying the components and styles in the `src` directory.
 The `audioPlayerOptions` object in `AudioPlayer.tsx` can be adjusted to change the WaveSurfer.js configuration.

+## Lessons Learned

+For some reason registering the Spectrogram plugin didn't render it correctly.
+But by setting the zoom `wavesurfer.zoom(zoom)` to the current zoom, somehow, it worked.
+I'm not sure why this is the case, but it works.
+Maybe it's because the action caused by the zoom change triggers the rendering of the spectrogram.

+It also worked with `seekTo(0)`, but it wouldn't be practical.
+Specially if the player cue point is located somewhere else other than the initial 0 position.

 ## License